img

 How can I prevent canker sores?

 Sometimes canker sores aren’t easily preventable.
-For example, you may accidentally bite your lip whilst chewing or you may experience an injury that causes damage to the soft tissues on the inside of your mouth.
+For example, you may accidentally bite your lip while chewing or you may experience an injury that causes damage to the soft tissues on the inside of your mouth.

 • Boost your immune system by eating a healthy diet and adding physical activity to your daily routine